LINGUAE CELTICAE

 Volume 3: Uibhist a Deas & Beinn a'Bhaoghla (South Uist & Benbecula)

 The islands of the Outer Hebrides in general have long been regarded as the last remaining strongholds of Gaelic in Scotland.
 During the past decades, however, even there the language has lost ground.
 This is also true for the communities of South Uist, Benbecula and Eriskay in the south of the island chain.
 But the investigations presented here conclude that South Uist ranks currently among the few locations where intergenerational language transmission works to a considerable degree.
-This is nevertheless only slowing down decline but it is still not enough to counter the recent trend.
-On the other hand the apparent increase of Gaelic-speaking incidence on Benbecula since 1991 is caused mainly by the closure of military installations and the leaving of army personnel and their families.
-This one-off effect should not gloss over the less strong language transmission on this island.
-Generally signs of revitalisation of Gaelic in these islands are very much apparent.
+This is nevertheless only slowing down decline, but it is still not enough to counter the recent trend.
+On the other hand, the ap-parent increase of Gaelic-speaking incidence on Benbecula between 1991 and 2001 was caused by the closure of military installations and the leaving of army personnel and their families.
+This one-off effect should not gloss over the less strong language transmission on these islands.
+Nonetheless signs of revital-isation of Gaelic are very much apparent, especially when looking at the healthy pupil rolls in Gaelic medium education.

-The second edition of this report can be downloaded here (427 KB) in pdf format.
+The third edition of this report can be downloaded here (1.042 KB) in pdf format.

 Loch Aineort (Loch Eynort) on the eastern side of Uibhist a Deas (South Uist)